poridhiEng/poridhi-labs/Poridhi Labs/CN Fundamentals/Lab 06/README.md

 In this lab, you learned:
 - How to set up and use Linux network namespaces.
 - How ARP operates, including request and reply mechanisms.
-- How to capture and analyze ARP traffic using `tcpdump`.
 - How to experiment with ARP cache timing and manual updates.

 This hands-on approach provides a deeper understanding of ARP and its role in local network communication.
 Keep experimenting and exploring to solidify your networking skills!